• prelude.ls is a functionally oriented utility library.

 alias: scanl

 Like fold, except instead of just returning the final value, returns a list composed of the initial value, the intermediate values, and then the final value.
-Requires an initial value, which is used case of an empty list.
-The function inputted is binary.
+Requires an initial value (the second argument), which is used case of an empty list.

 scan (+), 0, [1 to 3] #=> [0, 1, 3, 6]